 You can do the same by charging a fee to watch or download your individual videos.

 The process is simple, too, especially if you use an all-in-one platform to sell your digital downloads from your own site.
-Once your content is live on your storefront, your videos are ready for customers to enjoy for a price.
+Once your content is live on your site, your videos are ready for customers to enjoy for a price.

 Accessing your individual content isn’t your only option, either.